 Gifting to qualify for Medicaid

-Some seniors opt to give away money or assets to their loved ones as a way to eliminate their value from the calculation that determines Medicaid eligibility.
-Medicaid is a government-funded program to help pay for care services for people for all ages who lack the funds to pay for their own medical or long-term care needs.
-It is different from Medicare, which is a health insurance program available for all people who are over age 65, as well as people with a severe disability, regardless of their income.
+Some older adults opt to give away money or assets to their loved ones as a way to eliminate their value from the calculation used to determine eligibility for Medicaid or other government assistance programs that help pay for the medical or long-term care needs of low-income Americans.
+(Note: Medicaid is different from Medicare, which is a health insurance program available for all people who are over age 65, as well as people with a severe disability, regardless of their income.)

 The lookback period and calculating Medicaid qualification